Democratic Republic Of The Congo Travel Information

 GMT +1 in the west (Kinshasa) and GMT +2 in the east.

 Electrical current is 220 volts, 50Hz.
-Plug types in use are round two-pin attachment plugs and round pin plugs with grounding.
+Various plugs are in use, but two-pin attachment plugs and round pin plugs with grounding are common.

-French is the official language, but Lingala, Kingwana, Kikongo and Tshiluba are also spoken.
+French is the official language, but Lingala, Kingwana, Kikongo, Swahili and Tshiluba are also spoken.

 A 10 percent service charge is included in restaurant and hotel bills and further tipping is unnecessary.
-In general, tipping (known as 'Mahtabish' or 'something extra') is a way of life and it is routine to give some small change for all services.
+In general, tipping ( Mahtabish, meaning 'something extra') is expected.

 Photography is technically illegal in the Democratic Republic of the Congo without a permit.
-Even with a permit though, one must never take photos of police or military personnel, official buildings or motorcades.
-The Congolese may get very upset if you take pictures of them, or of children, without permission.
+Even with a permit, visitors must never take photos of police or military personnel, official buildings, or motorcades.
+The Congolese may get very upset if visitors take pictures of them, or their children, without permission.
 At 6am and 6pm the national flag is raised and lowered, and all traffic and pedestrians are expected to stop for this ceremony, as well as for any official motorcade.

 The international dialling code for the DRC is +243 and the outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
-International direct dialling is available.
 Domestic telephone connections are unreliable.
-There are GSM 900 and 1800 networks with variable coverage and roaming agreements covering Kinshasa, but it is unwise to use a mobile phone in public because of the likelihood of robbery.
-There are some Internet cafes in Kinshasa, but power failures can be a problem.
+Visitors can purchase local SIM cards for unlocked phones; major hotels offer WiFi.

 Visitors to the DRC may import 100 cigarettes or 50 cigars or 250g tobacco; one bottle of alcohol; perfume for personal use and a camera to be used for touristic purposes, without paying customs duty.